-A mile or so to the east is one of Durness's main attractions, the spectacular Smoo Cave, a sea cave which you can explore by boat or by the path from the car park on the cliffs above.
-Evidence has been found of human occupation here dating back 5000 years.
-Elsewhere in the area archaeology suggests pictish farming settlements going back over 2000 years.
+A mile or so to the east is one of Durness's main attractions, the spectacular Smoo Cave, a combined sea and freshwater cave complex which you can explore by boat or by the path from the car park on the cliffs above.
+Evidence has been found of human occupation here dating back 5,000 years.
+Elsewhere in the area archaeology suggests pictish farming settlements going back over 2,000 years.

 In more recent times, in 1841, Durness was the first area in which residents did not simply accept being cleared off their land to make way for sheep.
 Military intervention in support of the landowner ensured partial clearance did eventually take place, but it was not as widespread as originally had been intended.
 And the refusal of crofters in Durness simply to accept their fate showed others elsewhere in the highlands and islands that resistance was possible.

 Durness remained very isolated until relatively recently.
 In 1894 it was noted that anyone covering the 20 miles from Tongue had to use three ferries, across the Kyle of Tongue, the River Hope, and Loch Eriboll.
 Little wonder that Durness parish, which until 1724 stretched as far as Tongue in the east and Kylesku in the south was split into three.
 A good road south was completed in 1893, and from the following year there was a daily coach connecting Durness with the railway station at Lairg, some sixty miles to the south east.
 To the north of Durness is Faraid Head and Balnakeil Bay.